kitakkun/back-in-time-evaluation/README.md

 # back-in-time-evaluation

+## This repository is no-longer maintained.

+The demo project on this repository is moved under [back-in-time-plugin](https://github.com/kitakkun/back-in-time-plugin) repository.
+It is available with the name 'backintime-demo'.

 > [!NOTE]
 > This project is created to evaluate if [back-in-time-plugin](https://github.com/kitakkun/back-in-time-plugin) works well on different architecture patterns(MVVM, Flux, MVI).